tzConnectBerlin/peppermint/README.md

 	"token_id": 1, // integer token id
 	"from_address" : "tz2xxx", // Tezos address from which the NFT will be transferred
 	"to_address" : "tz1xxx", // Tezos address to which the NFT will be transferred
-	}
+	"amount" : 1 // (optional) integer amount of tokens to transfer }
 }
 ```